New South Wales Police Force: Commissioned officers

-On completing at least three years as a Sergeant (but usually more), and the relevant assessments including an exam and interview.
-Once an officer completes this they may be elevated to the rank of "Inspector" and issued a certificate of commission under the Commissioner's hand and seal.
-Commissioned officers may be acknowledged by the rank they hold or, more commonly, as "sir", "ma'am" or "boss" ("boss" is usually used as a term of endearment for officers that are respected by the subordinate rank).
+On completing at least three years but usually more as a sergeant and the relevant assessments, including an exam and interview, an officer may be appointed to the rank of "Inspector" and issued a certificate of commission under the Commissioner's hand and seal.
+Commissioned officers may be acknowledged by the rank they hold or, more commonly, as "sir", "ma'am" or "boss".

-An Inspector oversees Sergeants and teams of Constables and traditionally performs more administrative work, micromanagement of the team, coordination of policing operations or specialist work.
+An Inspector oversees and manages sergeants and teams of constables and performs administrative work, coordination of policing operations or specialist work.
 At Police Area Commands, an Inspector is allocated to each shift as a "Duty Officer" who oversees the general running of the Police Station (more often than not their tasks and roles are delegated to the supervising Sergeants on shift).

 Superintendents are usually "commanders" of Police Area Commands or specialist units.

 Assistant Commissioners are generally "commanders" of regions or corporate portfolios.

 As of 2010, the rank of Senior Assistant Commissioner had been dispensed with.
 Officers currently holding that rank will retain it until retiring or upon promotion to a higher rank.

 Honorary Commissions

-As of July 2014, the New South Wales Police Force has begun bestowing the honorary rank and title of “Governor of the New South Wales Police Force” upon currently serving Governor of New South Wales.
-This position was created by then Commissioner Andrew Scipione, in order to honour former governor Marie Bashir’s service to the New South Wales Police Force.

-The Governor of the New South Wales Police Force wears the same uniform as commissioned officers of the force but has the rank insignia being the State Badge surmounted by a crown.

-The current Governor to hold this title is Margaret Beazley.